jamessynge/TinyAlpacaServer/README.md

         losing data if writing is interrupted.
     *   We might need some temporary storage in RAM during writing, for which we could use an Arduino String class, which has a reserve method.

+## Ultra Tiny HTTP Decoder?

+The request decoder I've written is customized for Alpaca.
+It is possible that makes it slightly larger (in code) than if I had a generic decoder and an Alpaca specific handler of decoding events (OnMethod, OnPathStart, OnPathSegment, etc.).
+If this were to become an issue, it *might* be worth considering this approach.